All Episodes

 And here is why.

-Raymond Hernandez of the New York Times informs the world in his story that Hillary Clinton has long enjoyed the services of a chief aide, someone who plays an absolutely key role in her life, whose existence has received zero media attention until this story.
+Raymond Hernandez of the New York Times informs the world in a story that Hillary Clinton has long enjoyed the services of a chief aide, someone who plays an absolutely key role in her life, whose existence has received zero media attention until this story.

-Uh, in other words, Hillary also has a Carl Rove.
+In other words, Hillary also has a Carl Rove.

 Here are the relevant passages from Mr. Hernandez's story.